 Honors Research .
 The Research Honors Program provides an opportunity for qualified seniors to engage in a significant research project under the guidance of a faculty advisor.
 Early in their senior year, students submit an application to conduct honors research to the Associate Provost’s office.
 That application includes an abstract of the research project and the approval of the faculty who will serve on their honors committee.

 The Associate Provost’s Office provides support for students who apply for post-baccalaureate fellowships.
-These fellowships can be very competitive and students are encouraged to explore the variety of options available to them early in their career at IW you.
-The most successful student applicants begin thinking about the application process early in their sophomore year.
-Whether students are interested in applying for a Rhodes scholarship, a Truman scholarship, the Marshall Fellowship, or other post baccalaureate awards, it is wise again work for the application process early in their IWU careers.
-Please contact the Associate Provost's Office for additional information on these opportunities.
+These fellowships can be very competitive and students are encouraged to explore the variety of options available to them early in their career at IWU.
+The most successful student applicants begin thinking about the application process early in their sophomore year, whether students are interested in applying for a Rhodes scholarship, a Truman scholarship, the Marshall Fellowship, or other post baccalaureate awards.
+Information on many of these opportunities can be found here, and please contact the Associate Provost's Office for additional information on how to apply.

 Academic Equipment and Facilities.